Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 What is it?
 CBD (cannabidiol) is a compound derived from hemp and marketed as a supplement despite the U.S. FDA's position that CBD is not a dietary supplement.
 (See What It Is).

 Does it work?
-CBD has been shown to reduce the frequency of certain types of seizures, and preliminary evidence suggests it may also help with anxiety, schizophrenia, and other conditions.
+CBD taken orally has been shown to reduce the frequency of certain types of seizures, and preliminary evidence suggests it may also help with anxiety, schizophrenia, and other conditions.
 However, all of these effects have involved large doses of CBD — hundreds of milligrams per day, which is more than in many marketed CBD supplements and products.
-(See What It Is and What It Does).
+CBD applied to the skin (such as CBD creams, gels, and lotions) may modestly reduce some forms of pain (See What It Is and What It Does).

 What did CL find?
 ConsumerLab found the dose of CBD per suggested serving ranged 15-fold from 1.3 mg to 22.3 mg, and the cost to obtain 10 mg of CBD from each product ranged over 5-fold from 80 cents to $4.54 (or $4.73 when including balms).
 Two products were discovered to contain less CBD than listed and one contained much more.
 (See What CL Found and use the Results table to compare the amounts of CBD and other cannabinoids in products).